 - Full Fat Dairy Products

 There’s nothing wrong with yogurt, ice cream, and milk when they’re taken in moderation.
-However, when you start taking full fat dairy products, you are overloading your body in a myriad ways.
-You are overloading your immune system, which needs more vitamins than fat in order to function.
-You are overloading your digestive system, which can only take so much fat before it starts to break down.
+However, when you start taking full fat dairy products, you are starving your body in a myriad of other ways; essentially overloading your immune system, which needs more vitamins than fat in order to function.
+Not to mention your digestive system, which can only take so much fat before it starts to break down.
 Moreover, a high fat diet, especially when coupled with low activity, can make you feel lethargic.
-So opt for lower-fat dairy products, so that you can concentrate on getting the rich PROTEINS that will feed your brain.
+So opt for lower-fat dairy products, so that you can concentrate on getting the rich proteins that will feed your brain.

 - Refined Flour Products

 We’ve been told time and time again: stay away from processed foods, and keep away from carbohydrates that burn fast, but why is this?
 When you burn carbohydrates fast, you lose your energy stores quickly, and you end up in an unproductive sugar crash.
 Instead of giving your brain the chance to think, you give it just a lightning-fast shot of energy, which quickly dies out.
 So instead of eating white bread, try whole wheat bread.
 Instead of white pasta, try whole grain pasta.
 Try a bowl of red or brown rice instead of white rice.
 There are many substitutes that are more healthful and hearty.